Nigeria: Geography

 The far south is defined by its tropical rainforest climate, where annual rainfall is 60 to 80 in per year.
 In the southeast stands the Obudu Plateau.
 Coastal plains are found in both the southwest and the southeast.
 Mangrove swamps are found along the coast.

 The area near the border with Cameroon close to the coast is rich rainforest and part of the Cross-Sanaga-Bioko coastal forests ecoregion, an important centre for biodiversity.
 It is a habitat for the drill primate, which is found in the wild only in this area and across the border in Cameroon.
 The areas surrounding Calabar, Cross River State, also in this forest, are believed to contain the world's largest diversity of butterflies.
 The area of southern Nigeria between the Niger and the Cross Rivers has lost most of its forest because of development and harvesting by increased population and has been replaced by grassland.

 Everything in between the far south and the far north is savannah (insignificant tree cover, with grasses and flowers located between trees).
 Rainfall is more limited to between 20 and 60 in per year.
 The savannah zone's three categories are Guinean forest-savanna mosaic, Sudan savannah, and Sahel savannah.
-Guinean forest-savanna mosaic is plains of tall grass interrupted by trees.
-Sudan savannah is similar but with shorter grasses and shorter trees.
-Sahel savannah consists of patches of grass and sand, found in the northeast.